-In connection with the marketing authorization application of Trogarzo[®], the EMA agreed with our proposed conduct of a paediatric investigation plan, or PIP, comprised of two studies: the first study is to evaluate pharmacokinetics, pharmacodynamics, safety and tolerability of Trogarzo[®] in children from 6 to less than 18 years of age with HIV-1 infection in order to provide pharmacokinetics and pharmacodynamics data to support the extrapolation of efficacy from adults, or PK/PD Study; and the second study is a modelling and simulation study to evaluate the use of Trogarzo[®] in the treatment of HIV-1 infection resistant to at least 1 agent in 3 different classes in children from 6 to less than 18 years of age, or Population PK Study.
+In connection with the marketing authorization application of Trogarzo®, the EMA agreed with our proposed conduct of a paediatric investigation plan, or PIP, comprised of two studies: the first study is to evaluate pharmacokinetics, pharmacodynamics, safety and tolerability of Trogarzo® in children from 6 to less than 18 years of age with HIV-1 infection in order to provide pharmacokinetics and pharmacodynamics data to support the extrapolation of efficacy from adults, or PK/PD Study; and the second study is a modelling and simulation study to evaluate the use of Trogarzo® in the treatment of HIV-1 infection resistant to at least 1 agent in 3 different classes in children from 6 to less than 18 years of age, or Population PK Study.
 The Population PK Study will rely on the data generated from different clinical trials conducted with adults and those generated from the PK/PD Study conducted in children.

-In August 2018, prior to the approval of Trogarzo[®] by the EMA, we obtained a deferral to conduct the PIP and a waiver to conduct the PK/PD Study and the Population PK Study in children who are less than 6 years old.
+In August 2018, prior to the approval of Trogarzo® by the EMA, we obtained a deferral to conduct the PIP and a waiver to conduct the PK/PD Study and the Population PK Study in children who are less than 6 years old.
 The deferral required that we complete the PIP in children aged from 6 to less than 18 years of age by June 2022.
 In February 2021, we filed a request with the EMA seeking to defer the PK/PD Study to June 2023 from June 2022 and to defer the Population PK Study to June 2024 from June 2022.
-We expect receiving a decision from the EMA on this request by the end of the second quarter of calendar year 2021.
-Up to 24 patients will be enrolled in order to complete the PIP and each patient must be treated over a period of 24 weeks.
+The EMA rejected our request and the PIP must be completed by June 2023.
+Up to 12 patients will be enrolled in order to complete the PIP and each patient must be treated over a period of 24 weeks with a four-week follow-up.

-As part of the approval of Trogarzo[®], the EMA requested that we conduct a post-authorisation efficacy study, or Registry, according to a protocol to be agreed with the EMA.
+As part of the approval of Trogarzo[®], the EMA requested that we conduct a post-authorisation efficacy study, or PROMISE, according to a protocol to be agreed with the EMA.
 In July 2020, we agreed on the final terms of this protocol.
-The Registry is aimed primarily at evaluating the long-term efficacy and durability of Trogarzo[®] in combination with other antiretrovirals by comparing the virologic, immunologic and clinical outcomes of patients receiving Trogarzo[®] treatment versus matched patients not receiving Trogarzo[®].
-The study comprising the Registry should be conducted over a five-year period and we expect initiating the enrollment of patients in late 2021.
-We expect the costs of the Registry to be approximately 4,000,000 euros.
+The PROMISE study is aimed primarily at evaluating the long-term efficacy and durability of Trogarzo[®] in combination with other antiretrovirals by comparing the virologic, immunologic and clinical outcomes of patients receiving Trogarzo[®] treatment versus matched patients not receiving Trogarzo[®].
+The PROMISE study should be conducted over a five-year period and the enrollment of patients began in December 2021.
+We expect the costs of the PROMISE study to be approximately 4,000,000 euros.
 The costs are to be borne as to 52% by TaiMed and as to 48% by us.
+As a result of this requirement in Europe, we decided to initiate a similar study in the United States, or PROMISE-US.
+We believe that data gathered from the PROMISE-US study will form part of the data submitted to the EMA.
+The costs of the PROMISE-US study will be entirely borne by the Corporation.

-Trogarzo[®] is currently commercially available in Germany.
-It is also available in certain other European countries through early access programs.
-We are working on obtaining reimbursement in key European countries and we anticipate launching Trogarzo[®] sequentially in countries where the product will be reimbursed.
+Trogarzo[®] is currently commercially available in Germany and in Italy.
+It is also available in certain other European countries through access programs.
+We are working on obtaining pricing and reimbursement conditions in key European countries and we anticipate launching Trogarzo[®] sequentially in countries where the product will be reimbursed.